 FDA Approved Hair Growth Products

-Unsurprisingly, given the cost of obtaining FDA approval, there is currently only 1 FDA-approved, over-the-counter drug that is proven to restore hair growth.
+Unsurprisingly, given the cost of obtaining FDA approval, there is currently only 1 FDA-approved, an over-the-counter drug that is proven to restore hair growth.

 The drug is called minoxidil, which goes under the brand name Rogaine, and it works for the majority of people that use it.